 Francesca Crozier-Fitzgerald, an endorsed CVI specialist, Certified Teacher of the Visually Impaired and Board member of the Pediatric Cortical Visual Impairment Society provides crucial educational intervention for students with CVI like Almudena

-For referrals and information regarding services at our CVI Collaborative Center please contact:
+For information regarding services through our CVI Collaborative Center please contact:

 For general information about our CVI Collaborative Center and for all media inquiries please contact: